 Configure the Privileged Identity Plugin for Integration with Privileged Remote Access

-You must purchase this integration separately from both your BeyondTrust Privileged Remote Access and Privileged Identity solutions.
+You must purchase this integration separately from your BeyondTrust Privileged Remote Access solution.
 For more information, contact BeyondTrust sales.

 Install the Endpoint Credential Manager

 The Endpoint Credential Manager (ECM) must be installed on a system with the following requirements: